Finding the right Instagram hashtags for your niche can be a game changer!

-You may say, “but hey, I already used hashtags with my Instagram growth strategy and saw little to no results”.
+You may say that you already tried hashtags for your Instagram growth strategy and saw little or no results.
 That may be true.
 There are a few common mistakes that prevent marketers from getting the most out of their hashtag strategy.

-#1 You’re not using targeted hashtags for your niche
+1. You’re not using targeted hashtags for your niche

-#2 You’re using the most popular, generic Instagram hashtags like #love, #happy or #dog
+2. You’re using the most popular, generic Instagram hashtags like #love

-#3 You’re not using 30 hashtags with all your posts
+3. You’re not using 30 hashtags with all your posts

 With each hashtag that you’re not using you’re missing out on a considerable Instagram reach.
-Think of all those people that are searching for each tag to discover new content/brands/people to follow.
+Think of all those people that are searching for each tag to discover new content, brands and people to follow.
 This is actually Instagram’s recommended method to grow your account and expand your reach: using all the allowed 30 hashtags with your posts.
 If you’re worried that it looks a bit spammy, you can just add them to the first comment on your post.
 This way your caption will look nice, and your message will be easy to read.

 Using branded hashtags can be a double-edged sword

 Using branded hashtags is a good strategy when you are already a popular brand.
 Otherwise, it will just take the place of some other more useful hashtags that could bring you more potential followers and clients.
 And, of course, you don’t want to promote another brand by using their branded hashtags.